 The Spurn Lightship (LV No. 12) is a light vessel (ie. a ship used as a lighthouse) currently anchored in Hull Marina.
-The ship was built in 1927 and served for 48 years as a navigation aid in the approaches of the Humber Estuary, where it was stationed 41⁄2 miles east of Spurn Point.
+The ship was built in 1927 and served for 48 years as a navigation aid in the approaches of the Humber Estuary, where it was stationed $4\frac{1}{2}$ miles east of Spurn Point.
 The light ship was decommissioned in 1975 and bought and restored by Hull City Council in 1983 before being moved to Hull Marina as a museum in 1987.
-She has recently undergone a major refurbishment as part of the Hull: Yorkshire's Maritime City project and is due to reopen to the public in Summer 2023.
+Following a 14-month restoration, the Spurn Lightship returned to Hull Marina on 9 March 2023, and moved to its new, permanent berth on Hull Marina on Tuesday 27 February 2024.
+It is expected to reopen to visitors in early summer 2024.